 Leaders of technology and product development groups need to be excellent not only technology and process, but also those incrediby hard so-called "soft skills" too!

 That's why I created this master class for emerging technology leaders like you.

-This is a 10-week program stuctured around weekly online sessions, with four optional in-person gatherings.
-Reading and other materials will be provided but are not required.
+This is a 10-week program stuctured around weekly online sessions.
+Reading materials will be referenced, but are not required.

 If you’re interested in learning more about the class, submit an application.
 Don’t wait too long.
-There is a limit on space, and registration closes soon.Apply Now
+There is a limit on space in each cohort.Apply Now

 No, these are not required.
 I read them all so that you don't have to.
 But if you want to skip ahead, here is some reading that will prepare you for the class...

 Sam McAfee is an experienced technology and product leader based in Oakland CA, and is the founder of Startup Patterns.
 He's been working in technology innovation in Silicon Valley since the first “dotcom boom” in 2000.
 Sam combines strong engineering capability, team and organizational leadership skills, and a keen business acumen with a laserlike focus on core product development principles from leading product development methodologies like Agile and the Lean Startup.
 He's helped teams at companies like Adobe, Sharethrough, PG&E, SAP, Microsoft, Follett Education, and many more.

 He's also a regular speaker at product and technology conferences, and regularly gives public workshops on technology and product topics.
 Speaking engagements include QCon NY and SF, the Lean Startup Conference, and Lean Kanban North America.
 He's a frequent speaker for the startup training programs at Product School, Galvanize and InnoWest, and a mentor at Singularity University.
 His talks are available on Slide Share.